k-ngo/FIS-CTBP/README.md

 # FIS CTBP Code Challenges
-Code challenges for the FIS program at CTBP, Rice U by Khoa Ngo (khoangotran@gmail.com).
+Code challenges for the FIS program at CTBP, Rice U by Khoa Ngo.

 Language: Python 3